gvwilson/sensibleadventures/bookster/bookster.md

 Erileine scowled.
 "So the captain was right.
 You *are* her fetch."

-Razi's hand was suddenly on Erileine's collar.
+Razi's hand was suddenly on Erileine's arm.
 "I will say it again," he told his apprentice calmly.
 "I am nobody's fetch, and never have been.
 Lady Kembe has done this world greater service than it knows---*la*, greater than it deserves, I sometimes think---but if she ever tried to bend my will, I would write her name on the wall just so